tylertian123/nffu/docs/deployment.md

 You might want to add additional terms to the Disclaimers page that all users are required to acknowledge.
 You can add whatever additional components you want by modifying the `fenetre/websrc/signup_wizard/sign_eula.js` file.
 Make sure you rebuild (and potentially redeploy) at least the `fenetre` container after doing this.

+## Further reading

+Now that you have a working NFFU instance, you should probably consult the [administration guide](./administration.md) for more information.